"We're in the middle of the road," says his research assistant calmly.

 In a span of three years, he was a passenger in "Airport 1975" and a model for an Edge shaving cream commercial directed by John Hughes, and he won a recurring role on a "Welcome Back, Kotter" spinoff that never aired.

 His heart was in politics, though, and he got a foot in the door at the Dolphin Group, a feared and revered consulting firm for conservative candidates and causes.
 For 27 years he specialized in opposition research, digging up unsavory facts that could sink opponents and sway public opinion.
 He worked on Reagan's '80 and '84 campaigns alongside firebrand Lee Atwater.
-He toured the relatives of William Horton's victims around the country in '88 to spin _blankan exaggerated narrative about Dukakis's stance on crime.
-Fred fought anti-smoking ordinances for big tobacco in the '90s by peddling polling data that was _blankcriticized by some elected officials and academics for being unscientific and deceptive.
+He toured the relatives of William Horton's victims around the country in '88 to spin an exaggerated narrative about Dukakis's stance on crime.
+Fred fought anti-smoking ordinances for big tobacco in the '90s by peddling polling data that was criticized by some elected officials and academics for being unscientific and deceptive.

-"Fred doesn't smoke, but he would show up at these Philip Morris-related events with a fake cigarette in his mouth, kind of tongue-in-cheek, keeping a sense of humor," says Nicholas Thimmesch II, a senior writer in the Reagan administration and longtime Washington media consultant.
+"Fred doesn't smoke, but he would show up at these Philip Morris-related events with a fake cigarette in his mouth, kind of tongue-and-cheek, keeping a sense of humor," says Nicholas Thimmesch II, a senior writer in the Reagan administration and longtime Washington media consultant.
 "He may not even have thought smoking was a good thing, but he did believe Philip Morris had a legitimate gripe against ridiculous tobacco lawsuits and restaurant smoking bans.
 I think Fred embraces freedom, and that goes for the freedom to be married."

 But he led a double life for decades: Savvy, straight-acting strategist at work, gay man who had long-term relationships and wrote checks to LGBT causes at home.